-In spotting the signs of depression, you may notice your teen complaining of physical changes, such as sleep disturbances, appetite changes (eating more or less than usual), gaining or losing weight, complaining of headaches, stomach aches, joint and muscle aches.
-During a physical state, a teenager’s thinking can often get confused, meaning they are unable to understand their shifting mood states.
-This means their ability to cope environmentally (e.g., at school) is reduced.
+In spotting the signs of depression, you may notice physical changes, such as sleep disturbances and appetite changes like eating more or less than usual or gaining/losing weight.
+Also, complaining of headaches, stomach aches, and joint and muscle aches.
+During a physical state, your thinking can often get confused, meaning you start to feel unfamiliar with shifting mood states.
+It can affect your ability to cope environmentally, for example, at work, family responsibility or study.
 While this condition causes physical symptoms, and on rare occasions has physical causes, it is not a disease, yet is often unpreventable except with medication.

-You may notice your teen’s lack of social activity deteriorating.
-Hanging out with friends or visiting/receiving visitors starts to become a struggle.
-Also, withdrawing from one’s immediate family where your teen will spend much of their time in their room starts to become apparent; and further, showing a lack of motivation when getting ready for school or out-of-school activities.
-Teenagers may also appear to lose interest in close relationships.
+You may notice a lack of social activity deteriorating more than before.
+Hanging out with friends or visiting and receiving visitors starts to become a struggle.
+Also withdrawing from your immediate family, where you might spend much of your time in your room, begins to become apparent.
+Additionally, showing a lack of motivation when getting ready for work, study or family commitments start to take its toll.
+You may also appear to lose interest in close relationships or intimacy.

 Variation in moods

-Feelings of sadness, hopelessness, anger, agitation and despair also occur when a teen is depressed.
-Variation in moods can change throughout the day for them, which might be worse in the morning yet improve later in the day; or vice-versa.
-You may see your teen seemingly apathetic.
-They may start to lose interest in school projects and the activities and hobbies they used to enjoy.
-Identifying why they’re feeling low or agitated is helpful.
-The “early warning systems” (see below) can help a teen to monitor and regulate their moods.
+Feelings of sadness, hopelessness, anger, agitation and despair also occur when depression worsens.
+The difference in moods can change throughout the day, which might be worse in the morning yet improve later in the day, or vice-versa.
+You may find you’re apathetic and lose interest in specific projects or the activities and hobbies you used to enjoy.

-The “Early warning systems” helps teens evaluate why they are feeling a particular way.
-For example, if your youngster starts to feel low in the afternoon, s/he might think that their mood will worsen and never get better, where it might mean they had little sleep the night before.
-By understanding and using the “early warning system” a therapist can help a teen begin to grasp the difference between feelings and facts and how to determine what it is that caused their mood change in the first place.
-They learn to identify specific challenges, e.g., in certain environments, with people/friends, physical, emotional, negative lifestyle, medication etc. and how to problem solve.
-Finding the key to an early warning system means a depressed teen can then consider how to manage their moods independently.
+The “Early warning systems” is a strategy to help evaluate why someone is feeling a particular way.
+For example, if you were to start feeling low in the afternoon, you might think that your mood will worsen and never get better, where it might mean you had little sleep the night before.
+By understanding and using the “early warning systems”, you or your caregiver can help you grasp the difference between feelings and facts.
+It helps determine what it is that caused your mood to change in the first place.
+You learn to identify specific challenges in certain environments, with individual people or friends, physical or emotional states, lifestyle, medication etc. and how to problem-solve anything amiss with these things.
+Finding the key to an early warning system means you can then consider how to manage your moods independently.

-Also be on the look-out for cognitive symptoms which include a youngster’s experiencing persistent negative beliefs about themselves and their abilities.
+Cognitive symptoms that include persistent negative beliefs about yourself and your abilities add to the problem.
 Cognitive symptoms can also slow down thoughts, making concentrating on tasks difficult.
-Taking in central coherence during class and remembering and making decisions can also be part of depressed moods, so something else to consider if you find your young person’s grades suffering.
+Taking in central coherence during work or remembering and making decisions about other things in your life can also be part of depressed moods.

 Cognitive Behavioural Therapy

-Early Warning Systems are key factors that can help support a clinically depressed teen.
-By evaluating why their moods are low, and then finding ways to manage them is essential for improved mental health.
-Also, cognitive therapy can help change unhelpful thoughts for better outcomes.
+Early Warning Systems are vital factors that can help support you when you’re clinically depressed.
+By evaluating why your moods are low, and then finding ways to manage them is essential for improved mental health.
+Also, cognitive therapy can help change negative thoughts for better outcomes.

-Disclaimer: This document is information-based only; therefore if your child/teen is experiencing any of the symptoms discussed in this article please consult with your medical practitioner for their advice, and before going ahead with suggested strategies.
+Disclaimer: This document is information-based only.
+Therefore, if you’re experiencing any of the symptoms discussed in this article, please consult with your medical practitioner for their advice and before using the suggested strategies.